-Guice Offshore informed on Monday that it has added three new vessels to its fleet, including another 170 ft.
+Guice Offshore informed on Monday that it had added three new vessels to its fleet, including another 170 ft.
 DP1 multi-purpose vessel and two 205 ft.
 DP2 platform support vessels (PSV).

-The U.S.-based operator of dynamically positioned mini-supply and medium-sized multi-purpose vessels in the specialty market explained that these three vessels will operate as the 170 ft.
-DP1 MPSV GO Explorer, 205 ft.
-DP2 PSV GO Crusader, and MPSV GO Adventurer.
+The U.S.-based operator of dynamically positioned mini-supply and medium-sized multi-purpose vessels in the specialty market explained that these three vessels would operate as the 170 ft DP1 MPSV GO Explorer, 205 ft DP2 PSV GO Crusader, and MPSV GO Adventurer.
 All three are Jones Act-qualified and dually certified Subchapter L & I by the U.S. Coast Guard, based on Guice Offshore’s statement.

 Billy Guice, Guice Offshore principal, remarked: “These and all Guice Offshore vessels have undergone significant technical, structural and/or equipment enhancements to meet the most demanding customer requirements.”